stanislav-atr/BadooAssistant/README.md

 /** TODO
  * Main *
- * !!!Implement filter config by voting status
+ * !!!
+Implement filter config by voting status
+ * Fix own profile fitlering
+ * Exception for no about_me text in renderProfile.js
+ * Normalize photos of big sizes
- * captcha is a bitch, sometimes app crashes and clears console
+ * captcha is a bitch, and sometimes app crashes and clears console
  * Misc *
  * for prod include tampermonkey meta file into build
  * jsdoc all major functions